What Is the DS-160 — And Why Does Your Photo Matter So Much?

 - ✗ Shadows on face or wall

-- ✗ Hat, headband, or non-religious head covering
+- ✗ Earbuds, headphones, or non-religious head covering

 What Happens If Your Photo Is Rejected?